swatchdog-dev/swatchdog-mcp/README.md

 3. Swatchdog returns precise suggestions (e.g., *"Use `radius.sm` (5px) instead of 7px"*).
 4. The agent applies the fixes on a new Git branch for your review.

+> How is swatchdog different from a linter like ESLint?
+A linter checks whether your code is valid and well-formatted. swatchdog checks whether your design is on-system.
+A linter happily passes color: #ff00ff because it's valid CSS — it has no idea magenta isn't in your palette. swatchdog catches exactly that: colors, spacing, radii, and type that have drifted from your reference, even when the code is flawless.
+Lint catches broken code; swatchdog catches broken design.

+Can't I just give my AI agent the design tokens or a design.md?
+You can, and it'll still drift.
+Agents approximate and interpolate even with the rules right in front of them — a tokens file or a design.md is instruction, and having the rules isn't the same as following them. swatchdog verifies conformance in the build loop, where the drift actually happens.>

 ---

 ## Core Features